CHEMICAL ADMIXTURES FOR CONCRETE

 Air entraining admixtures shall meet the requirements of Iowa Department of Transportation Standard Specifications Section 4103 and AASHTO M154.

-Approved brands of air entraining admixtures are listed in Appendix A of this IM.
+Approved brands of air entraining admixtures are listed in the Appendix A of this IM.

 B. Retarding, and Water-Reducing & Retarding Admixtures for Bridge Deck and Drilled Shaft Concrete Required Extended Working Time